PHARTGAMES/BeamNGSimFeedback/README.md

 2. Copy the contents of the SimFeedbackPlugin folder within the BeamNGSimFeedback .zip into your SimFeedback root folder.

-3. Within BeamNG.drive 'Options > OTHER' set the following options:
+3. Within BeamNG.drive 'Options > OTHER', set the following options:

  * MotionSim enabled [x]
  * IP: 127.0.0.1